 Our bloodstream concentrations provide unbound (free) thyroid hormones that can be transported into organs and tissues.

 In cells, FT4 gets slowly converted into T3 every minute of every day, and T3 has activity in the nuclear receptors in the very core of your cells.

 Then tissues’ FT3 and FT4 and other metabolites get exchanged back with the bloodstream supply for recirculation, riding out of cells on the same transporters that brought them into the cells.
 (Bianco et al, 2019; see their visualization of the cell’s exchange.)

 The amount of T3 and T4 flowing through blood is the reservoir that is exchanged with all tissues in both directions (the idea of a “hidden pool” of T3 in the body was logically dismissed in 1989 by Faber et al).

 - partly a representation of how your tissues have used and converted those hormones lately.

-Think about T4 as mainly a delivery package for future T3 or RT3.
+Think about T4 as nature’s slow-release delivery package for future T3 or RT3.

 T4 is not a separate hormone, but a father of two potential hormones, and the ratio and amount you get of each (T3, versus RT3) is uncertain and unpredictable.